International adoption: Major origin and receiving countries of children

-Basic demographic data on origin and receiving countries since the 2000s have only recently been analyzed and summarized in a specialized publication.

 Major origin countries

-According to a 2013 study, 6 countries (China, Ethiopia, India, South Korea, Ukraine and Vietnam) were the major origin countries for almost a decade in the period 2003–2011.
-Yet there has been slight change in other countries sending most children.
+According to a 2013 study, China, Ethiopia, India, South Korea, Ukraine, and Vietnam were the most common origin countries for international adoptions between 2003 and 2011.

-China has long been a major sending country in international adoption, but as of 2025, the number of international adoptions has drastically reduced due to an improved Chinese economy and more restrictive laws prohibiting international adoption by non-relatives.
-Concerns about abuses with regard to international adoption have been raised for years with regard to China.
+As of 2025, the number of international adoptions of children from China has drastically reduced.
+This is due to an improvement in the country's economy and the introduction of more restrictive laws prohibiting such adoptions by non-relatives after concerns were raised about the system's exploitative nature.

 Origin countries of United States adoptions

 China was the leading origin country of children.
 In the US, at least 25% of overall international adoptions from 1997 to 2016 were of Chinese children.

-In 2019, the top sending countries for children adopted by US citizens were China (819), Ukraine (298), Colombia (244), India (241), South Korea (166), Bulgaria (134), Haiti (130), and Nigeria (116).
-These statistics can vary from year to year as each country alters its rules; adoption from Ethiopia used to be common, but international adoption was banned in 2018 by Ethiopia.
-There were only 11 adoptions from Ethiopia in 2019, compared with 177 in 2018 and a high of 313 in 2017, when Ethiopia was No. 2 on the list.
-Romania, Belarus, Russia and Cambodia were also important until government crackdowns on adoptions to weed out abuse in the system cut off the flow.
-Abuses with regard to adoption in some Eastern European countries in the 1990s led to bans on international adoptions in those countries in the 21st century.
-Several countries, including certain major sending countries have suspended or limited inter-country adoptions to US for various reasons.
+In 2019, the top countries from which US citizens adopted children were China, Ukraine, Colombia, India, South Korea, Bulgaria, Haiti, and Nigeria.
+Adoption from Ethiopia used to be common until the country banned it in 2018.
+There were only 11 adoptions from Ethiopia in 2019, compared with 177 in 2018 and a high of 313 in 2017, when Ethiopia was second on the list.

+Romania, Belarus, Russia, and Cambodia were other major origin countries until government crackdowns aimed at reducing abuse of the system were implemented.
+Similar bans were also instated in some Eastern European countries in the 2000s for the same reasons.

 Major receiving countries

-A 2024 analysis found that the top 10 receiving countries from 2004 to 2021 (of countries where national data was available, ranked by the number of adoptees) were: